 In creating custom pies, you can select the securities in the pie.
 For example, you can set the target rate for each pie slice, which will be filled with a single stock or ETF.
 The percentage of the slice will determine how much stock or ETF shares will occupy that slice.

 As you add money to a pie, M1 Finance will maintain the desired target allocations for that portfolio.

-One of the factors that distinguish M1 Finance from other robo-advisors is that they don't require you to complete a questionnaire to determine your risk tolerance.
+One of the factors that distinguish M1 Finance from other robo-advisors is that they don’t require you to complete a questionnaire to determine your risk tolerance.
 Another is that you are able to purchase both individual stocks and exchange-traded funds (ETFs) in your account pies so you are in total control of your allocation.
 You can adjust it to match your risk profile.
 You can change your investment lineup at any time.
-This is very different from many competitors who determine a portfolio for you, and don't allow you to make changes.
+This is very different from many competitors who determine a portfolio for you and don’t allow you to make changes.

 Creating, Building, and Maintaining Pies